Types of Treatments

-I have been a Registered Massage Therapist in North Bay since 1990 and over the past 25 years I have studied and become skilled at a number of massage therapy and body work treatment styles to help my clients heal, relax and improve their quality of life and health.
+I have been a Registered Massage Therapist in North Bay since 1990.
+I have studied and become skilled at a number of massage therapy and body work treatment styles to help my clients heal, relax and improve their quality of life and health.
 I usually combine modalities within a single treatment because injury or illness often affects the person at many levels so a single style of addressing the body may not be enough to create meaningful change in the client's body.
-As I am not able to predict what combination of skills will work best at any given treatment I only charge for my time and skill rather than the specific modalities that are used in a session.
+As I am not able to predict what combination of skills will work best at any given treatment so I only charge for my time and skill rather than the specific modalities that are used in a session.

 The different types of treatments that I use are listed in the pages of this website, I hope that you enjoy your exploration around my site and would be happy to answer any questions that you might have about what I offer at my clinic.

 Caring Treatments Massage Therapy has been treating stress and pain since 1990.
 Over the past 25 years of providing massage therapy in North Bay I have seen wonderful results in a large variety of client's health challenges.
 I was one of the first Massage Therapists in North Bay and hope to be serving the community with skill, knowledge and experience for many more years.

 About Massage Therapy:

 Massage therapy is one of the oldest methods of healing, as the practice of therapeutic massage can be traced back nearly 4,000 years.
 Statistics from both Health Canada 1 and the American Massage Therapy Association 2 show that millions of North Americans use it today.